 An award-winning public middle and high school teacher and university professor known nationally for his commitment to equity in the education of diverse adolescents and adults, he has served public education in multiple capacities over the past three decades as a mentor teacher, union president, teacher educator, community activist, curriculum writer and researcher.

 Eric is the author of Make Me!
 Understanding and Engaging Student Resistance in School (Harvard Education Press, 2015) and co-author of Understanding Youth: Adolescent Development for Educators (Harvard Education Press, 2006).
 He has made extensive contributions to the literature in secondary-level teaching and learning including articles in The Urban Review, Educational Leadership, Harvard Education Letter, NEA Today and the Journal of Curriculum Studies.
 Eric was also the lead author of the Motivation, Engagement and Student Voice research report produced as part of the original Students at the Center series.

-Eric received his bachelor’s, teaching credential and masters of education from the University of California, Santa Barbara, his masters of theological studies from Harvard Divinity School, and his doctorate from the Harvard Graduate School of Education.
+Eric received his bachelor’s degree, teaching credential and master of education from the University of California, Santa Barbara, his masters of theological studies from Harvard Divinity School, and his doctorate from the Harvard Graduate School of Education.